phitter-hub/docs-phitter-kernel/docs/distributions/continuous/folded_normal.md

 $$ \mathrm{Mode}(X)=\arg\max_{x}f_{X}\left(x\right) $$

 **Additional Information and Definitions**
-- $\text{Computing an analytic expression for the inverse of the cumulative distribution function is not}$
+- $\text{Computing an analytic expression for the inverse of the cumulative distribution function is not} \\ \text{feasible.
-$\text{feasible.
 Nonetheless, it is possible to generate a random sample from the distribution.}$
 - $\mu:\text{Location parameter}$
 - $\sigma:\text{Scale parameter}$
 - $u:\text{Uniform[0,1] random varible}$